1985 Karlskoga gas leak

 On 10 January 1985, a gas leak occurred at Björkborn, Karlskoga Municipality, Sweden, when a chemical plant spewed sulfuric acid gas over Karlskoga.
 The incident forced 300 people to evacuate and injured 20 people.

 Accident

-On 10 January 1985, pre-7 pm local time, a gas leak was discovered at the Björkborn Industrial Zone, located northeast of the Björkborn Manor, spewing sulfuric acid gas over the nearby area.
-The gas container stopped leaking by 3 am local time still the gas had reacted with the fog.
+On Thursday, January 10, 1985, at 7:30 PM local time, a gas leak was detected at the Björkborn Industrial Zone.
+The site is situated just northeast of Björkborn Manor.

+The gas container stopped leaking by 3 AM local time still the gas had reacted with the fog.
 Thus, resulting in an almost opaque-like fog covering the town of Karlskoga.

 Response

-Schools and offices were closed, all 36,000 inhabitants had to stay inside their homes, and traffic on the European Route E18 stopped, all in response to the gas leak.
+Schools and workplaces were closed, requiring all 36,000 inhabitants to remain inside their homes.
+Traffic on the European Route E18 came to a halt, and daily activities were put on hold, all in response to the gas leak.

 In addition, approximately 20 people sought treatment at an emergency clinic set up at a local school, treating chest pains and coughing.